JumpstartLab/reading/html_and_css/exercises/chapter04.markdown

 ## Base Expectations
 * Complete the non-bonus exercises at resources/chapter04/index.html
-* Put all of your completed files in their proper directory structure in "individual solutions"
+* Put all of your completed files in their proper directory structure in a folder with your name in "individual solutions"

 ## Extras
 * Complete the bonus exercises